annoviko/pyclustering/PKG-INFO.rst

 **pyclustering** is a Python, C++ data mining library (clustering algorithm, oscillatory networks, neural networks).
-The library provides Python and C++ implementations (via CCORE library) of each algorithm or model.
-CCORE library is a part of pyclustering and supported for Linux, Windows and MacOS operating systems.
+The library provides Python and C++ implementations (C++ pyclustering library) of each algorithm or model.
+C++ pyclustering library is a part of pyclustering and supported for Linux, Windows and MacOS operating systems.

 Official repository: https://github.com/annoviko/pyclustering/

 Documentation: https://pyclustering.github.io/docs/0.10.0/html/

 Dependencies
 ============